DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Experiments

 \subsection{User Study}

-We conduct user studies, as Tab.~\ref{table:userstudy}, because the metrics designed for assessing 2D images are insufficient for evaluating 3D scenes.
-For each question, participants are asked to choose the best video among the results of the baselines and DreamCatalyst.
-We select 15 text prompts to evaluate three criteria: (1) prompt alignment, (2) overall quality, and (3) identity preservation.
-The questions for each criterion are as follows: (1) ``When editing the video, which video best aligns with the text prompt and shows high quality?'', (2) ``When editing the video, which video shows the best editing quality?'', and (3) ``When editing the source video, which edited video best preserves the background and identity of the source video?''
-To gather human preference data, we utilized Amazon Mechanical Turk to survey 50 participants.
-As a result, DreamCatalyst is preferred over the baselines by a large margin across all criteria.
+We conduct user studies, as in Tab.~\ref{table:userstudy}, because the metrics assessing 2D images are insufficient for evaluating 3D scenes.
+Participants were asked to select the best video from the baselines and DreamCatalyst based on 15 text prompts, evaluated across three criteria: (1) prompt alignment, (2) overall quality, and (3) identity preservation.
+To gather human preference data, we utilized Amazon Mechanical Turk to survey 100 participants.
+As a result, DreamCatalyst is preferred over the baselines by a large margin across all criteria, receiving nearly three times as many selections compared to other models.
+Further details about the user studies are provided in Appendix~\ref{user_study}.